PepperDash/EssentialsPluginTemplate/README.md

 See the Task List in Visual Studio for a guide on how to start using the templage.
 There is extensive inline documentation and examples as well.

 For renaming instructions in particular, see the XML `remarks` tags on class definitions

+## Build Instructions (PepperDash Internal)

+## Generating Nuget Package

+In the solution folder is a file named "PDT.EssentialsPluginTemplate.nuspec-TEMPLATE"

+1. Remove the -TEMPLATE so that the extention is .nuspec.
+2. Rename the file to match your plugin solution name
+3. Edit the file to include your project specifics including
+    1. <id>PepperDash.Essentials.Plugin.MakeModel</id> Convention is to use the prefix "PepperDash.Essentials.Plugin" and include the MakeModel of the device.
+    2. <projectUrl>https://github.com/PepperDash/EssentialsPluginTemplate</projectUrl> Change to your url to the project repo